Need to Import Electric Fans?

 Balancing the Blades

-If all connections are tight and the mounting is secure, the wobble is likely due to an imbalance in the blades themselves.
-Even slight differences in weight or pitch between blades can cause shaking at higher speeds.
-You can use a ceiling fan balancing kit, which usually comes with plastic clips and small weights.
+If all connections are tight and the mounting is secure, the wobble is likely due to an imbalance in the blades.
+You can use a ceiling fan balancing kit.

-1. Attach one of the plastic clips to the trailing edge of one fan blade, midway between the holder and the tip.
+• Attach the Clip: Attach the plastic clip from the kit to the trailing edge of one fan blade, midway between the holder and the tip.

-2. Turn the fan on (low or medium speed) and see if the wobble improves or worsens.
+• Test: Turn the fan on and see if the wobble improves or worsens.

-5. Now, move the clip along the edge of that blade (closer to the motor, then further out) and retest each time to find the spot where the wobble is minimized the most.
+• Find the Spot: On that blade, move the clip in and out along the edge to find the spot where the wobble is minimized the most.

-6. Once you find the best spot, remove the clip and stick one of the adhesive-backed balancing weights onto the top center of the blade, directly in line with where the clip was positioned.
+• Add the Weight: Turn the fan off.
+Remove the clip and stick one of the adhesive-backed balancing weights onto the top center of the blade, in line with where the clip was.
+You might need to add a second weight to eliminate the wobble.

 Flickering Lights or Light Not Working